EficodeDemoOrg/copilot-advanced-exercises/README.md

         }
     }
     ```
-2. Make sure the previous MCP Docker containers are stopped before running the server again:
+2. Make sure the previous MCP Docker containers are killed before running the server again:
     ```bash
     % docker ps | grep mcp
     db599e110c3f   mcp/postgres                           "node dist/index.js …"   2 hours ago    Up 2 hours
     % docker stop db599e110c3f
     ```

-#### No Docker?
+#### No docker?
-If you don't have Docker installed and can't install it, you can use npm to run the server.
+If you don't have Docker installed and can't install it, you can use Node to run the server.

 ```json
 {